 Do your research before making an investment decision.
 It doesn’t really matter if the hot tip comes from your broker or from the taxi driver that took your cousin to the airport – it is just a tidbit of information that you probably want to hold up to scrutiny before you act upon it.

 Professional investors often become overconfident

 Cognitive bias makes it easy to remember and focus on certain events and forget about others.
 In the context of investments, it is not unusual for professional investors – such as advisors and fund managers – to remember success and forget about failure.
-This can easily lead to overconfidence, where professionals operates under the assumption that they have amazing stock picking skills etc.
+This can easily lead to overconfidence, where professionals operate under the assumption that they have amazing stock picking skills etc.